-- Implement flagging system in EHR to identify at-risk patients. - Develop standardized work as response to an event. - Establish a Behavioral Health Response Team - AVADE training completed on all of EC, EMS, Nursing Assistants, and PSMs. - Provide education and policy regarding lateral violence, bullying, civility and respect in the workplace.
+- Develop Workplace Violence Diver Diagram based on Joint Commission Standards - Develop standardized work as response to an event. - Establish a Behavioral Health Response Team - Complete AVADE training on all of EC, EMS, Nursing Assistants, and PSMs. - Provide education and policy regarding lateral violence, bullying, civility, and respect in the workplace for internal and external stakeholders